How to Tether an Internet Connection with an Android Phone

 Connect the phone to a computer or laptop by using the USB cable.

 The best success with this operation is when the computer is a PC running Windows.

 Choose More, and then choose Tethering & Mobile Hotspot.

 Place a check mark by the USB Tethering item.

 Internet tethering is activated.

-When tethering is active, a Tethering or Hotspot Active notification icon appears, similar to what’s shown in the margin.
+When tethering is active, a Tethering or Hotspot Active notification icon appears.
 Choose that notification to further configure tethering.

 Unlike creating a Wi-Fi hotspot, you don’t need to disable the Wi-Fi radio to activate USB tethering.

 Sharing the digital network connection incurs data usage charges against your cellular data plan.
 Be careful with your data usage when you’re sharing a connection.